Olipear/Portfolio/src/pages/projects/project-1.md

       *\*This was not split for online / offline sales.
 I recall in March 2019 there was a large commercial order which would throw these numbers off .
 Also the pandemic is likely to have affected sales.*

-      Additionally, I've seen the renders I created show up in instagram stories, promoting the 620 chair.
-So those assets are already being utilised outside of their primary purpose.
+      Additionally, the renders have already been used in instagram promotions, so the investment in these was worth while.

-      #### What I'd be measuring if I were still with Vitsoe
+      #### What I would be measuring

       I would be looking at the custom events I put in, to see that the spinner was being used by most visitors, particularly on mobile.
 Then if they were subsequently more or less likely to move further along the purchase journey as a result of using this feature.

-      I would be using the events to check that all the controls were being and used across devices.

       I would want to check the rate that users found their way to the footstool configurator.
 Having removed the initial switch at the top of the page I'd want to see that the link below had enough visibility.